Speech Therapy – Adults

 - Consultative and Patient Teaching

-Consultative services are provided in the areas of speech, language, oral motor, swallowing/feeding, and cognitive functions for both adults and children.
+Consultative services are provided in the areas of speech, language, oral motor, swallowing/feeding, and cognitive functions.
 Patient and family education is provided regarding the relationships and impact of specific medical therapies and surgical interventions with speech, language and oral motor functioning.
 Patients and their families are instructed in home programs to improve functional communication and ability to eat safely.

 Clinical Therapeutic Intervention Programs